cfwheels/wheels-cli/docs/development-tools.md

 # Development Tools

-The CFWheels CLI provides a comprehensive set of tools to speed up the development process by generating code for common components.
+The Wheels CLI provides a comprehensive set of tools to speed up the development process by generating code for common components.

 ## Generate Controller